ErichDylus/Smart-Contract-Resources/Build.md

 [Guides to Ethereum Programming for Beginners](https://consensys.net/developers/guides-to-ethereum-development/) - a wide array of guides by Consensys

 [Ethereum and Solidity: the Complete Developer's Guide](https://www.udemy.com/course/ethereum-and-solidity-the-complete-developers-guide/) - a popular Udemy course by Stephen Grider on building Ethereum smart contract dApps, including material on Solidity and React

+[Zastrin Ethereum Courses] - building a simple ethereum dApp, web3 and other framework.
+Free and paid

 [How to Learn Solidity](https://blockgeeks.com/guides/solidity/) - a step by step tutorial on a demo Solidity dApp by Ryan Molecke